TosbackCgusBridge-Bot/CGUs-versions/Mediaplex/Privacy Policy.md

     *   Integrations
     *   Join Us

-GET TO THE HEART
+HAVE COMPELLING
-OF WHAT MATTERS
+CONVERSATIONS THAT
-TO MILLIONS Watch Our Story
+LAST A LIFETIME Watch Our Story

-*   200+ MILLION Real People You Can
+*   200M+ Real People You Can
     Message Right Now
 *   7,000+ Dimensions to
     Consumer Profiles